Spiritual, Moral, Social and Cultural Development (SMSC ) underpins a lot of the work we do to create the ethos that enables:

 It is reflected in the attitudes and relationships within and around the school and is specifically taught as part of some topics, within PSHCE and within RE

-We approach Personal, Social, Health and Citizenship Education in a number of ways at the school.
-We devote one lesson a week to PSHCE and the wide range of issues it embraces.
+We approach Personal, Social and Health Education in a number of ways at the school.
+We devote one lesson a week to PSHE and the wide range of issues it embraces.
 We follow whole school themes related to the Social Emotional Aspects of Learning resources.
 We also have a full programme linked to children developing the skills to keep themselves safe in a variety of different situations e.g. internet bullying, road safety, peer pressure.

 Through Assemblies we celebrate, share and uphold the values we hold as a community and regularly talk about a variety of different topics related to celebrating differences and citizenship.